SmartMoneySensei/SMSensei-Dojo/Readme.md

 What relationship exists between your Users and Articles?

-CONTACT US~ Users are able to fill out & submit a email form REQUIRING Name, Email, and Message; of which is sent to the my email inbox and responded to in less than 24 hours.
+CONTACT US(ThankYou)~ Users are able to fill out & submit a email form REQUIRING Name, Email, and Message; of which is sent to the my email inbox and responded to in less than 24 hours.
+Once user has verified they are not a robot🤖, they will be redirected to SMS-Dojo "ThankYou Page" to continue exploring the application or logOut out of application by "clicking" the "Profile Icon) located in the NavBar, then "selecting" the "Logout" button.

 HOME Page(Index):
 Consists of an introduction to the website while briefly explaining "What is Forex".